 The PhD Program provides a financial fellowship to qualified doctoral students that includes tuition, a living stipend, health fee coverage, and opportunities to hold research and/or course assistantships.

-The program guarantees four years of funding support based on satisfactory academic performance.
-Students who do not graduate in four years and have met specific program milestones are typically provided funding in the fifth year.
+All incoming doctoral students are provided with financial aid for five years, provided the maintain satisfactory academic progress and meet program milestones.
 The fellowship stipend and/or research or teaching assistantship is typically equivalent to or more than the estimated living expenses (not including expenses for dependents).

 Tuition & Expenses